rayne-fall/pfda-project/README.md

 - [project.iynb](project.ipynb): A Jupyter notebook containing my analysis of windspeed data and windfarming in Co.
 Wexford.
 - [hly1775.csv](hly1775.csv): A CSV file containing weather data recorded at the Johnstown Castle weather station in Co.
 Wexford between 12 August 2003 and 1 December 2024.
+- [WindFarmsConnectedJune2022](WindFarmsConnectedJune2022): A CSV file listing the number of connected windfarms in Ireland as of June 2022.
 - [mean-windspeed-plot.py](mean-windspeed-plot.py): A Python script which loads the data from [hly1775.csv](hly1775.csv) and outputs a scrollable plot showing the mean daily windspeed.
 - [requirements.txt](requirements.txt): A text file listing the required modules for running the Jupyter notebook and Python script.